Toparvion/jmint/index.md

 # Support & feedback

-jMint is being developed by single person (@Toparvion) in spare time as a helpful tool for day-to-day tasks.
+jMint is being developed by single person ([@Toparvion](https://twitter.com/toparvion)) in spare time as a helpful tool for day-to-day tasks.
 It is not considered feature-completed yet so that new features (alongside with bug fixes) are expected in the foreseeable future.
 The priorities in choosing features to implement (and bugs to fix) depend heavily on the feedback going from the tool's users.
 You're welcome to post [issues](https://github.com/Toparvion/jmint/issues) or contact the author directly: `toparvion[at]gmx[dot]com`.

-Testing assistance is also extremely appreciated!
+Development contributions as well as testing assistance are also extremely appreciated! 🤗